Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 There are different tips on how to disable the lock screen.
 None of these worked for us, since it's enforced by policy by GPO that is controlled by our Central IT.
 We were promised us a more permissive policy for kiosks, but progress is slow, so we have to do the "powerpoint trick".
 The computer will not lock while a presentation is running in the background.

+## Enable Focus assist

+To help suppress the random windows notifications that popup from time to time
+1. Go to Settings
+2. System
+3. Focus assist and set it to 'Alarms only'

 ## Prepare Edge startup script

 **This part applies to all of the browser scripts.**